 TIPS FOR BUYING A RING

-1) Decide between a name brand such as Tiffany’s, or a no name brand for 30-50% less.
+1) Decide between a luxury brand such as Tiffany’s, or a no name brand for 30-50% less.
 Only two things really determine this decision: What she wants, and whether you can afford it.
 Most people will tell you that buying a name brand ring is a waste of money, because diamonds are a commodity, and all come from the same mines controlled by DeBeers.
-Some women are aggressively against spending the premium.
-But, if your woman wants that Tiffany’s Legacy diamond ring, and you get her something else, she may secretly be disappointed.
+Some women are aggressively against spending the premium, so buying one of the top 20 engagement rings on Blue Nile could be a well suited and affordable choice.
+But, if your woman adamantly wants that Tiffany’s Legacy diamond ring, and you get her something else, she may secretly be disappointed.
 Finding out this basic viewpoint is tantamount!

 Pros for buying name brand: Brand value resonates strongly with a lot of women and guarantees a minimum quality control involved.
 Tiffany’s, for example explicitly states they will only buy diamonds of exceptional clarity and near colorless or better.
 Furthermore, you have worldwide customer support, and a fun reason to always go to a Tiffany’s store.